 So what can you do to manage stock more effectively?

-Ideally, retailers should be using real time inventory management systems and collecting, monitoring and analysing data on what is selling and what’s not.
+One of the most important inventory management tips is for retailers to use real time inventory management systems to collect, monitor and analyse data on what is selling and what’s not.

 Make sure that you monitor stock regularly.
 I would suggest that this be at least on a monthly basis.
 Compare your stock items to the monthly sales of those items.
 That way you can adopt an appropriate sales strategy, see which items are selling well and avoid supply shortages as well as avoiding purchase of excess inventory for those lines not moving so quickly.